 General contractors are responsible for overseeing the progress of a construction project.
 These individuals are also responsible for scheduling the construction project and ensuring it remains on track for completion by the target date and on budget.
-General contractors manage the entirety of the project from the point at which ground is broken all the way up until the point of completion.
-The general contractor provides and manages laborers, materials, equipment and more.
+It is their job to manage the entirety of the project from the point at which ground is broken all the way up until the point of completion.
+They provide and manages laborers, materials, equipment and more.

 The construction company manager or the owner of the construction company is responsible for hiring a general contractor.
-In turn, the general contractor hires laborers, specialty tradesmen and subcontractors to complete the nuanced challenges of the project ranging from concrete pouring to plumbing, electrical work, etc.
+In turn, the contractor hires laborers, specialty tradesmen and subcontractors to complete the nuanced challenges of the project.
+These range from concrete pouring to plumbing, electrical work, etc.

 If the project is particularly expansive in scope, the general contractor might actually be a developer or a construction company that manages the projects on behalf of several clients.
-However, if the project is more narrow in scope, the general contractor will be a single individual.
-Anyone who is considering a construction project should know the work will likely require specialized subcontractors, meaning it will be difficult to manage these individuals as well as the progress of the project on your own.
+However, if the project is more narrow in scope, they will only be a single individual.
+Anyone who is considering a construction project should know the work will likely require specialized subcontractors.
+This means that it will be difficult to manage these individuals as well as the progress of the project on your own.
 This is precisely why the guidance and oversight of general contractors is so valuable.
 The general contractor manages the laborers, the worksite, the budget and the deadlines so you, the client, do not have to worry about those challenges.

 The Role of the General Contractor is Dynamic

 Those who are unfamiliar with construction projects sometimes assume general contractors do the same work on every single project.
-However, the role of the general contractor has the potential to be quite dynamic, meaning it can change based on the nuanced requirements of each project.
-The complexity as well as the size of the construction project in question ultimately determine the extent of the general contractor’s role.
-The bottom line is no two construction projects are exactly the same, meaning general contractors who are flexible are that much more coveted and also that much more successful.
+However, their role has the potential to be quite dynamic.
+In other words, it can change based on the nuanced requirements of each project.
+The complexity as well as the size of the construction project in question ultimately determine the extent of this person’s role.
+The bottom line is no two construction projects are exactly the same, meaning the contractors who are flexible are that much more coveted and also that much more successful.

 While a couple building permits might be necessary for one project, a considerable amount might be necessary for the next.
 Even the subtleties of securing the property in question differ from one construction site to the next.
 Add in complexities with managing different workforce sizes, the use of highly specific temporary materials, site surveying considerations and the challenges of disposing of different types of waste at each site and it becomes increasingly clear no two general contractors do exactly the same work day-in, day-out.